JCarballada/CreatingTimeCourse/Cmdlets100/index.md

 # PowerShell Basics 100 - Introduction to Cmdlets and Modules

 Welcome to your first PowerShell exercise!
 This exercise is designed to help you get comfortable with using basic PowerShell commands.
 By the end, you'll have a better understanding of what cmdlets and modules are, and you'll get a chance to share your observations.

 ## Objective

 - Run two basic commands in PowerShell.
 - Get familiar with the `Get-Command` and `Get-Module` cmdlets.
-- Share your findings and discuss with your classmates or instructor.

 ## Task 1: Discovering Cmdlets